 Read More

-I’ve written about my years as head librarian at Jane Addams, a New York City public vocational high school.
+The Great Jane Addams Library Flood I’ve written about my years as head librarian at Jane Addams, a New York City public vocational high school.
 (See Magazines for the Principal, The Parking Lot Seniority List, Shelf List, The Diary of a Young Girl, Early Session Commute and Educator of the Year: Remembering Milton) Here’s another story.
-Because of our large student body for many…
+Because of…

 Read More

-When our son was born in New York Hospital I was asked if we’d like to attend The First Year of Life, a series of quarterly lectures by Lee Salk, the renown child psychologist.
-Of course we signed up and over the following year we attended four wonderful lectures held in a hospital meeting room.…
+The Parents Group When our son was born in New York Hospital I was asked if we’d like to attend The First Year of Life, a series of quarterly lectures by Lee Salk, the renown child psychologist.
+Of course we signed up and over the following year we attended four wonderful lectures held in a…

 Read More